IEK-5/freespa/README.md

 # freespa
 ## About freespa
 This is a free implementation in c of the Solar Position Algorithm (SPA) [1-2].
-Another open and free c implementation is provided by NREL [here](http://rredc.nrel.gov/solar/codesandalgorithms/spa/).
-NREL's SPA is free as in beer.
-However, it's beer which you are not allowed to share with your friends.
-You are free to share freespa under the conditions of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Another open and free c implementation is provided by NREL [here](https://midcdmz.nrel.gov/spa/).
+NREL's SPA is free as in beer!
+However, it's like beer which you are not allowed to share with your friends (the License does not allow redistribution).
+The freespa code, on the other hand, you may share under the conditions of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Installation
 Package is not designed to be installed but rather to be inserted in a project.
-You can add freespa as a submodule to your code, the provided Makefile is designed for this purpose.
+You can add freespa as a submodule to your code.

-For debugging purposes I also provide code to comapre freespa with NREL SPA, however, to compile that you need to obtain your own copy of [NREL SPA](http://rredc.nrel.gov/solar/codesandalgorithms/spa/).
-A test program is also provided which should generally suffice for testing the correctness of the algorithm (i.e. you do not need NREL SPA to verify freespa).
-To run the tests do

-`make check`

-This will build a test program, "testspa", and checks the correct functioning with it.
-Tests include a comparison with a reference data set with time/location/solar position.
-The testspa program usage:

-`testpa [r/t] \<filename\>`

-In general one should only use the "t" option with the provided reference file.
-You may, however use it to generate a new reference file with the "r" option.

-A reference file contains lines whiche each line whould consist of:

-`unix-timestamp latitude longitude true-azimuth true-zenith aparent-azimuth aparent-zenith`,

-where all angles and coordinates are in radians.

 ## Usage
 The main routine is: